About

 2. Interest is accruing: Since August 2025, interest has been accumulating on your balance

-3. Consider switching: You can switch to IBR while SAVE is blocked
+3. Consider switching: You can switch to IBR while SAVE remains in litigation

 4. Monitor updates: The situation may change as legal challenges proceed